-Mohamed Lamine Dahmani is a Research Assistant at Lear.
-He earned a master’s in economics at the University of Tor Vergata in 2021 with a thesis on the estimation of damages caused by bid-rigging in scoring procurement auctions.
-During his master’s, he developed an interest in antitrust economics.
+Mohamed earned a master’s degree in economics from the University of Tor Vergata in 2021.
+His thesis focused on the estimation of damages caused by bid-rigging in scoring procurement auctions.
+Throughout his master’s program, he cultivated a keen interest in antitrust economics.

-In 2017 he earned a Master of Engineering in Control System Engineering from Ecole Nationale Polytechnique.
-Throughout his internships as an engineer, he got exposed to several areas in the industry (Energy, Transportation, Automotive).
-He also worked as a research engineer at the Center for the Development of Advanced Technologies (CDTA) in Algeria, where he helped provide innovative and efficient technical solutions to several businesses in Algeria.
+Before joining Lear, he earned a Master of Engineering in Control System Engineering from Ecole Nationale Polytechnique.
+Throughout his engineering internships, he gained exposure to diverse industry sectors, including Energy, Transportation, and Automotive.
+Moreover, he worked as a research engineer at the Centre for the Development of Advanced Technologies (CDTA) in Algeria.
+In this capacity, he played a pivotal role in delivering innovative and efficient technical solutions to numerous businesses in Algeria.

 Mohamed is fluent in English, French, and Arabic.